Calculation of CPI

 Stage 1: In the first stage of calculation, elementary price indices are estimated for the elementary expenditure aggregates of a CPI.

 Stage 2: In the second and subsequent stages, these elementary price indices are combined to obtain a higher-level index using the information on each elementary aggregates’ expenditures as weights.

 - Price data collected at different intervals

-- There are several ways in which the prices or the price relatives might be averaged.
-It is recommended that the geometric mean (GM) method be used, particularly where there is a need to reflect substitution within the elementary aggregate or where the dispersion in prices or price changes within the crude total is large.
+There are several ways in which the prices or the price relatives might be averaged.
+It is recommended that the geometric mean (GM) method be used, mainly where there is a need to reflect substitution within the elementary aggregate or where the dispersion in prices or price changes within the crude total is large.
 The elementary/item indices are computed using the Geometric Mean (GM) of the Price Relatives of Current Prices regarding base prices of different markets.
 GM has many advantages because of its mathematical properties.